hfridholm/korsord/NOTES.md

 Get a list of valid start_x and stop_x

 There are not just a block at end of word, but before word as well.

+- Prevent words from stacking SQUARE_BLOCk after each other The following horizontal word would stack block squares:

+  #_HELLO_ -> ##HELLO#

+- implement argp argument parsing and add argument --print